The Huntington® Secured Credit Card Case Study

 Project Overview

 The Huntington® Secured Credit Card works like a regular credit card; use it to make payments and build your credit.
 The only difference is your credit limit is funded by a one-time, refundable security deposit.
-Unlike a prepaid card, a secured credit card gives you access to features like 1% cash back, free FICO® credit score, and Late Fee Grace®.
+A secured credit card gives you access to features like 1% cash back, free FICO® credit score, and Late Fee Grace®.

 Challenges

 Credit cards frequently earn a negative reputation due to their potential for high fluctuating interest rates and accruing debt.
-However, with responsible usage, such as paying balances in full and leveraging available rewards, credit cards can be a valuable tool for building credit and managing finances.
-Some challenges to overcome included:
+However, it was crucial to demystify the distinction between secured and traditional credit cards.
+Some challenges to overcome in this project included:

 My Role